DenOfEquity/forgeFlux_dualPrompt/README.md

 * added automatic backup/restore of original sigmas, as this overwrites (so previously disabling extension left the last used settings in place)

 update 4:
 * added control over model prediction type.
-Particularly (only?) relevant for sd1.5 v-prediction models.
+Particularly (only?) relevant for v-prediction models.
 Renamed to 'Forge2 extras'.

+update 5:
+* added option to disable individual text encoders.
+Different results to sending an empty prompt.